 William Haller is an associate professor of sociology.
 He received his PhD from University of Pittsburgh in 1999 and served 4 years as a postdoc with Princeton University’s Office of Population Research and Center for Migration and Development before coming to Clemson in 2004.
 He also is a professor for the policy studies Ph.D. program.
-Currently he teaches courses in social stratification, sociological theory, globalization, and social research methods.
+Currently he teaches courses in social stratification, sociological theory, and social research methods.
 His primary research interests include international migration, social stratification, and labor markets.
 He additionally serves on the Advisory Board of Princeton University’s Center for Migration and Development and as Editor of Population Review since 2010.
 He is the 2021-2022 Canada Research Chair in Global Governance with the Balsillie School of International Affairs and Visiting Scholar with University of Waterloo, as per his receipt of a U.S. Fulbright Scholar grant.

 For more information, see his College Profile.

 How Dr. Haller’s research is transforming health care